drghirlanda/alex/Manual.md

 Alex is a program to run associative learning experiments specified through a set of configuration files.
 This manual describe how to configure experiments.
 Please refer to the README file that comes with alex for installation instructions.
-The README also describes what alex can and cannot do.
+The README also describes in brief what alex can and cannot do.

 Workflow